osome-iu/effects_of_antivax_tweets_on_covid19_outcomes/README.md

 # Effects of Antivaccine Tweets on COVID-19 Vaccinations, Cases, and Deaths

-Code and labeled tweets data for the paper "Effects of Antivaccine Tweets on COVID-19 Vaccinations, Cases, and Deaths"

-Authors: John Bollenbacher, Fil Menczer, John Bryden
+Code and labeled tweets data for the paper "Effects of Antivaccine Tweets on COVID-19 Vaccinations, Cases, and Deaths" by John Bollenbacher, Fil Menczer, John Bryden.
+Tech Rep. [10.48550/arXiv.2406.09142](https://doi.org/10.48550/arXiv.2406.09142)